isaaccharcos/Orbit-Problem/README.md

 **2.2 About the CR3BP: what is the most efficient method to move from a L1 Halo to a L2 Halo orbit?**

+The most efficient method to move from a L1 Halo to an L2 Halo is to utilize a heteroclinic transfer between an unstable L1 manifold and an L2 stable manifold.